-(Photo by Philippe Lissac /GODONG/Getty Images)
+Pall bearers carry a coffin at a funeral.
+(Photo by Philippe Lissac /GOPDONG/Getty Images)

 An Iowan who initially didn’t appear to meet the educational requirements for a funeral director has been approved based in part on his participation in marching band.